rdwrome/261sp25/07HTML&CSS/FPP.md

 TODO

-## List at least 3 resources you know you will use in developing your project
+## List at least 3 SPECIFIC resources you know you will use in developing your project!
+Links!
+Not "Rachel's Class Repository!"
+Not ChatGPT!
+Not "YouTube"!

 TODO